0fie/Maika/README.md

 ### How to Install?

-You should cherry pick the parts that you're interested in.
-For example, if you want to add my Hyprland config to your setup, you'd simply copy my [home/hyprland.nix](home]hyprland.nix) file into your dotfiles directory and then import it.
+You should cherry-pick the parts that you're interested in.
+For example, if you want to add my Hyprland config to your setup, you'd simply copy my [home/hyprland.nix](./home/hyprland.nix) file into your dotfiles directory and then import it.
+There's also some [docs/](./docs/README.md) which explain how to install this entire home-manager config.
+But don't bother reading if you are not 0fie.

 <br>